20 Tax Deductions For Small Businesses

 Definition Of Qualified Business Income (QBI) Deduction

 The QBI deduction applies to owners of pass-through entities, such as partnerships, S corporations, sole proprietorships, and certain trusts and estates.
-This deduction is calculated based on the net amount of a qualified business’s income, gains, deductions, and losses.
-Essentially, it’s a deduction that reduces the overall taxable income for eligible business owners, giving them more flexibility to invest back into their businesses.
+This deduction is calculated based on the net business income amount of a qualified business’s income, gains, deductions, and losses.
+Essentially, it’s a deduction that reduces the overall taxable income for eligible business owners, giving them more flexibility to reinvest in business property, team growth, or innovation.

 Eligibility Criteria For Businesses